 This description is based on the information found in the Web links listed with this topic.

 Web Links from MedlinePlus (National Library of Medicine)

 Map of Superfund Hazardous Waste Sites with Volatile Organic Compounds in the United States.
 TOXMAP (National Library of Medicine)

 Volatile Organic Compounds (VOCs) (Environmental Protection Agency)

-Volatile Organic Compounds in Drinking Water (New Jersey Department of Health and Senior Services) (PDF — 658 KB)
+Volatile Organic Compounds in Drinking Water (New Jersey Department of Health) (PDF — 658 KB)

 Volatile Organic Compounds in the Nation's Groundwater and Drinking-Water Supply Wells - A Summary (US Geological Survey) (PDF)